RevealBi/Documentation/docs/user/tutorials-gauge.md

 ---
-title: How to Create Gauge Visualizations in Slingshot
+title: How to Create Gauge Visualizations in Reveal
 _description: A quick tutorial on creating all types of Gauge visualizations using a sample spreadsheet.
 ---